chowhan123/Data-Analysis-Dashboard/README.md

 The goal of this project was to create a comprehensive and interactive Annual Sales Report for Vrinda Store (2022).
 The primary intent was to help the business owner gain deep insights into customer behavior and product trends, enabling better data-driven decisions to boost sales in 2023 and 2024.

 📂 Dataset Used

-A structured sales dataset for the year 2022 was provided by Vrinda Store, containing information such as:
-Customer demographics (Age, Gender, State)
-Sales metrics (Orders, Revenue)
-Order channels (Amazon, Flipkart, Myntra, etc.)
-Order status (Delivered, Cancelled, etc.)
+<a href="https://github.com/chowhan123/Data-Analysis-Dashboard/blob/main/Vrinda%20Store%20Dashboard.xlsx">View Dashboard<a>

 📌 Key Questions & KPIs Explored
-📈 Compare sales and orders in a unified chart.
+- Compare sales and orders in a unified chart.
-📅 Identify the month with highest sales and order volume.
+- Identify the month with highest sales and order volume.
-👩‍🦰👨 Determine purchase behavior based on gender.
+- Determine purchase behavior based on gender.
-🚚 Analyze various order statuses across the year.
+- Analyze various order statuses across the year.
-🌍 Top 10 states contributing to sales.
+- Top 10 states contributing to sales.
-🔍 Correlation between age, gender, and number of orders.
+- Correlation between age, gender, and number of orders.
-🌐 Find out the top-performing sales channel.
+- Find out the top-performing sales channel.
-🛒 Identify the highest selling product category.
+- Identify the highest selling product category.
-📦 Calculate the percentage of total orders delivered.
+- Calculate the percentage of total orders delivered.
+- Dashboard Interaction <a href="https://github.com/chowhan123/Data-Analysis-Dashboard/blob/main/Vrinda%20Store%20Dashboard.png">View Dashboard<a>

 🧪 Process Followed
 ✅ Cleaned and validated the dataset for any anomalies or missing values.